Markus Bay

-Markus Strøm Bay (17 February 1997) is a Danish professional footballer who plays as a midfielder for Fremad Amager in the Danish 1st Division.
+Markus Strøm Bay (born 17 February 1997) is a Danish professional footballer who plays as a midfielder for Danish 2nd Division side Fremad Amager.

 Club career

 Early years

 Bay is a youth exponent from Brøndby IF, but in 2013 he transferred to the Ajax youth system.
 He signed a 3-year youth contract with the club.
 Bay started on the B1 team, and later joined the A1 team alongside Donny van de Beek and Abdelhak Nouri.
 After the winter break of that season he got injured in his groin.
 From that on, he was nearly out for 1.5 years with this injury, and wasn't ready until 2016.
 Bay revealed that it was a very bad period for him and he was close to retire due to this injury.

 Jong Ajax

 The midfielder was promoted to Jong Ajax in the summer 2016.

 He made his debut with Jong Ajax on 19 August 2016 in an Eerste Divisie game against FC Den Bosch.
 He replaced Vince Gino Dekker in the 82nd minute, in a 5-2 home win.

 However, Bay played 15 games for Jong Ajax in the 2016/17 season.